Pentagon grappling with new vaccine orders; timing uncertain - The Boston Globe

 Guard members who are on state active duty would not be subject to the requirement initially because they are subject to state laws.
 But once they return to a monthly drill, the order would apply to them.
 Guard officials spoke about the new vaccine process on condition of anonymity because procedures are still being finalized.

-Earlier this year, the number of cases and hospitalizations had been growing by relatively small, consistent amounts, and the number of deaths had stalled at 26 for more than two and a half months.
-In recent weeks the totals spiked.
+Earlier this year, the number of cases and hospitalizations had been growing by relatively small, consistent amounts, and the number of deaths had stalled at 26 for more than 2 1/2 months.
+In recent weeks, the totals spiked.
 The number of cases increased by more than 3,000 in the last week alone, and those hospitalized grew by 36.
 Two Navy sailors also died in the last week.